 How Does AA Help?
-By Providing a Helping Hand

 Alcoholics Anonymous was founded on the principle that those with addiction had fallen out of control of their life.
-The main principles behind AA include the 12 steps, which help walk a person through a myriad of processes.
+The main principles behind AA include the 12 steps, which help walk a person through various processes.
 These include accepting the fact that they have an addiction.
 Those in AA must also admit that they are out of control and need help from something bigger than them.

 For many in AA, this help comes from a belief in God.
 AA does have a religious element, but the group doesn’t force it on those who do not believe.
-Instead, those who attend AA can use the group to focus their recovery.
-This process includes talking with people who have similar problems and working with them to overcome the dangers of alcohol addiction in a person’s life.
-Usually, this step includes not just regular meetings but also actively working to help others.
+Instead, those who attend AA can use the group to focus on their recovery.
+This process includes talking with people with similar problems and working with them to overcome the dangers of alcohol addiction in a person’s life.
+Usually, this step includes regular meetings and actively working to help others.

 Those in AA often become mentors to those just starting.
 As a mentor, a person can serve as a guide through challenges to their sobriety.
 They can also help a person open up in group meetings.
 In this way, it is possible for them to avoid relapses and to dedicate themselves to a life of helping others.